Planning an edge site generally happens in three phases:

 And we will have an additional parent prefix includes 2 FABRIC Prefix.

-This is used to configure the correct routes, DNS, and TFTP servers provided by DHCP to the equipment that is connected to the fabric leaf switch that the management router (which provides those services) is not connected to.
+This is used to configure the correct routes, DNS, and TFTP servers provided by DHCP to the equipment that is connected to the fabric leaf switch that the management server (which provides those services) is not connected to.

 Additionally, these edge prefixes are used for Kubernetes but don’t need to be created in NetBox:

 Add Devices to the site, for each piece of equipment.
 These are named with a scheme similar to the DNS names used for the pod, given in this format: